Immigrant & Refugee Justice

 The State Food Assistance (SFA) program helps low-income immigrant families who are not yet eligible for federal food assistance avoid hunger by providing subsidies to help purchase food.

-Poverty Action Priority: Restore 50% cut to the State Food Assistance program so that the benefit level is equivalent to the federal Supplemental Nutrition Assistance Program
+Poverty Action Priority: In 2015, legislators restored the 50% cut to the State Food Assistance program so now the benefit level is equivalent to the federal Supplemental Nutrition Assistance Program

 The Aged, Blind, and Disabled program provides elderly immigrants who do not qualify for federal Social Security with medical coverage and a $197 per month cash grant.
 The cash grant helps recipients pay for housing and essential health and hygiene items.